VibeCoder01/HomeBuyersCompass/README.md

 ## Project Structure

-- `src/app/`: Contains the main pages of the application, following the Next.js App Router structure.
+- `src/app/`: Contains the main pages of the application (Dashboard, Timeline, Checklists, Glossary), following the Next.js App Router structure.
 - `src/components/`: Home to reusable React components, including the UI components from ShadCN.
-- `src/lib/`: Contains utility functions (`utils.ts`) and the core application data (`data.ts`) that powers the timeline, checklists, glossary, etc.
+- `src/lib/`: Contains utility functions (`utils.ts`) and the core application data (`data.ts`) that powers the timeline, checklists, and glossary.
 - `public/`: For static assets that don't need to be processed by the build pipeline.
 - `tailwind.config.ts`: The configuration file for Tailwind CSS, where the app's theme and design tokens are defined.
 - `next.config.ts`: Configuration for the Next.js framework.